-This assessment will systematically address the minimum requirements (to maximise development yield) and our subsequent recommendation for the proposed development to satisfy the above BPMs.
+This assessment will systematically address the minimum requirements (to maximise development yield) and our subsequent recommendation to satisfy the above BPMs and ensure suitable protection is provided.

 This assessment has not considered any residential use within the SAP.

 This document is for design purposes only and not suitable for submission as supportive documentation.